-A small number of intervention studies (n=13) with differences in methodological quality and heterogenous outcomes were identified.
-The Partner in Care intervention (Robison et al., 2007), an Advanced Care Planning intervention (Verreault et al., 2018) and a Montessori activity intervention of which family involvement was one target, were the only interventions to quantitatively demonstrate both an improvement in at least one aspect of family involvement and an improvement in resident outcomes.
+A small number of intervention studies (n = 13) with differences in methodological quality and heterogenous outcomes were identified.
+The Partner in Care intervention (Robison et al. 2007), an ACP intervention (Verreault et al. 2018) and a Montessori activity intervention of which family involvement was one target, were the only interventions to quantitatively demonstrate both an improvement in at least one aspect of family involvement and an improvement in resident outcomes.
 Evidence exists that interventions that promote family involvement yield positive results, including improved family-staff relationships and communication, improved family knowledge of dementia, better care planning, greater family participation and higher family perceived quality of care.
 Reliable conclusions about positive changes in resident BPSD and quality of life are unable to be drawn due to the differences across the studies in terms of components, content, method and focus.

 More research is needed that involves new and enhanced interventions, specifically designed to concentrate on ways to involve families within care homes (Heap and Wolverson, 2020) and deliver positive outcomes for both families and residents living with dementia.
-Many of Gaugler's (2005) recommendations have yet to be addressed and multi-faceted types of family involvement need to be included in future studies.
-Systematic attention to involving and empowering families when developing interventions is also essential (Ampe et al., 2016).
+Many of Gaugler's (2005) recommendations have yet to be addressed and multifaceted types of family involvement need to be included in future studies.
+Systematic attention to involving and empowering families when developing interventions is also essential (Ampe et al. 2016).

-This review and a second paper in the series (Blinded for review, 2021, in press) provide a comprehensive view of family involvement: a proposed new definition; types; factors that influence; the process; relationship to person and family-centred care principles; measures of involvement; how family involvement is being promoted in care homes; the impact of involvement on residents wellbeing and finally recommendations for development of future interventions.
-This series and Backhaus et al. (2020) significantly move the dementia specific, family involvement with care homes, evidence base forward.
+This review and a second paper in the series (Hayward et al., 2021) provide a comprehensive view of family involvement: a proposed new definition, types, factors that influence, the process, relationship to person and family-centred care principles, measures of involvement, how family involvement is being promoted in care homes, the impact of involvement on residents wellbeing and finally recommendations for development of future interventions.
+This series and Backhaus et al.

+(2020) significantly move the dementia-specific, family involvement with care homes, evidence base forward.